system-zero/system-zero/data/docs/i.md

 # `ifnot` conditional: the block is executed if the condition is zero
 ifnot (condition) { ... }

 # Both can  get an `else` clause, that is executed when the first block is not
 # executed.

 # Note that a statement ends up with a semicolon or with a new line character.
 # A backslash `\` at the end of the line is a continuation  character, so  the
 # statement continues in the next line.
+Note that in this case,  '\' should be
+# followed immediately be a new line character, otherwise  it is considered an
+# error.

 # Note also, that blocks are enclosed in braces and are mandatory.